 Through 4 weeks of lessons, calls, creative prompts, and simple, effective techniques, you’ll learn how to make the most of this practice, and begin to make it your own.

 We’ll have one 80-minute call each week during our time together.

 The program will run three times a year.
-The first run will be at a very affordable first-time-only price of $100; expect it to go up for round 2.
+The first run will be at a very affordable one-time-only price of $97; expect it to go up for round 2.
 (So, if you like a bargain … sign up to get on the list, so you can snag your spot to this first round early.)